-Multibeam data processing was conducted using CARIS HIPS/SIPS 6.1 in the field and CARIS HIPS/SIPS 7.1.0 with Hot Fixes 1 and 2 during post field operations.
-Hotfix 3 was added on October 13, 2011.
+Multibeam data processing was conducted using CARIS HIPS/SIPS 7.0.2 SP2 in the field.
+CARIS HIPS/SIPS was also used during post field operations starting with version 7.1.0 with Hot Fixes 1 and 2.
+The software was upgraded as new releases became available; these are detailed in each Descriptive Report.
 The multibeam processing workflow is detailed in Section B.1.3.